DimitarSamarov07/esp-cloud-remote/README.md

 - 🌐 Web-based dashboard (mobile and desktop friendly)
 - 📡 ESP32 with IR LED or relay module
 - ⚙️ Built using ESP-IDF for low-level control
-- 🔒 Optional Wi-Fi or MQTT integration for remote access
+- 🔒 Wi-Fi and MQTT integration for remote access

 ---